-Pasifika Transmissions is a distance learning program that invites indigenous artists in California to visit the archives and develop a video “transmission” geared towards children and families.
+Pasifika Transmissions distance learning program invited indigenous artists in California to visit the archives and develop a video “transmission” geared towards children and families.
 Transmissions were broadcasted from August 2020 - May 2021 with their art works shown in May-August 2021.
 This program is funded through the generous support by the RuMBA Foundation of Long Beach.

 Disclaimer: The Pacific Island Ethnic Art Museum and Pasifika Transmissions encourages more information or corrections from the community.